1itvinka/anastasiya.dev/content/blog/names/index.md

 This is a part of the series [My Principles For Writing Clean JavaScript Code](https://anastasiya.dev/clean-js-code/).

-Most of the principles below are not language specific, although I use JavaScript for the code examples.
+Most of the principles below are not language-specific, although I use JavaScript for the code examples.

-In many examples I use the code from [clean-code-javascript](https://github.com/ryanmcdermott/clean-code-javascript).
-It's a fantastic resource for learning how to write clean code in JavaScript.
-Highly recommended!
+In many examples, I use the code from [clean-code-javascript](https://github.com/ryanmcdermott/clean-code-javascript).
+It's a fantastic resource for learning how to write clean code in JavaScript — highly recommended!

 ### Introduction